visipedia/inat_comp/README.md

 Please open an issue if you have questions or problems with the dataset.

 ## Updates
+June 23rd, 2018:
+  * Un-obfuscated names are released.
+Simply replace the `categories` list in the dataset files with the list found in this [file](http://www.vision.caltech.edu/~gvanhorn/datasets/inaturalist/fgvc5_competition/categories.json.tar.gz).

+  * Thanks to everyone who attended and participated in the [FGVC5 workshop](https://sites.google.com/view/fgvc5/home)!
+Slides from the competition overview and presentations from the top two teams can be found [here](https://www.dropbox.com/s/52nz6qc3zcwqhoa/iNaturalist_Competition_FGVC_2018.pdf?dl=0).

+  * A video of the validation images can be viewed [here](https://www.youtube.com/watch?v=LNq1rCUf7v4).

 April 10th, 2018: Bounding boxes have been added to the 2017 dataset, see [here](2017/README.md#bounding-boxes).

 ## Kaggle